Hephaisto-dev/airline-information-system/analysis/Use Cases.md

     -----

-Use case Edit personal information for a costumer
+Use case Edit personal information for a costumer <Jazz>
 #### Name
 > Edit personal information for a costumer